Cincinnati Zoo and Botanical Garden: Otto M. Budig Manatee Springs

 Manatee Springs, a $4,500,000 attraction, opened on May 21, 1999, and was awarded the Munson Aquatic Conservation Exhibitry Award and a Significant Achievement Exhibit Award from the American Zoo and Aquarium Association in 2000.
-The sights, sounds, and smells of Florida greet visitors as they enter Manatee Springs.
-Close-up viewing on both dry land, as well as dramatic underwater viewing of over 45 magnificent species provide an exciting experience for every Zoo visitor.
+In addition to Manatees, the facility hosts over 45 other species, highlighting Florida's biodiversity.
+Visitors are guided along a walkway through the multiple constituent exhibits including above-ground and underwater viewing opportunities.

 Manatee Springs facilities include a greenhouse (304 m^{2}) and an exhibit building (1035 m^{2}).
 The entire facility (1339 m^{2}) includes 171 m^{2} (1,900 ft²) of staff and support areas and 369m² (4,100 ft²) of filtration equipment space on two levels.
 The manatee tank is 120,000 gallons with 3 viewing areas including a bubble window.
 In addition to the central exhibit with Florida manatees, other Florida species are featured, including American alligators, American crocodiles, alligator gars, alligator snapping turtles, coastal plain cooters, loggerhead musk turtles, greater sirens, two-toed amphiumas and the invasive Burmese python.

 Siegfried and Roy's White Lions of Timbavati

 This exhibit opened as Big Cat Canyon in 1975, containing three one-year old White tigers.
-In February and August of 1988, the Zoo obtained rare white lion cubs donated to the zoo by Siegfried and Roy.
+In February and August 1988, the Zoo obtained rare white lion cubs donated to the zoo by Siegfried and Roy.
 These lions successfully bred four offspring in April 2001, but as of May 2022, they had all died.
-The exhibit temporarily contained Bennett's wallabies and now contains the zoo’s Mexican wolf population.
+The exhibit temporarily contained Bennett's wallabies and will soon contain the zoo’s Mexican wolf population.